igr/blog/src/content/posts/2025-04-15-when-life-gives-you-java/index.md

 I reserve exceptions for actual runtime failures — things like memory errors, I/O issues, or failed database connections.

 Business logic errors are returned as part of the result.
-I don’t use a generic `Either` or `Response` wrapper (no composition in Java); instead, I define a dedicated ADT for each result type.
+I don’t use a generic `Either` or `Response` wrapper (no compositions in Java); instead, I define a dedicated ADT for each result type.

 ## Consequences

 One natural consequence of this style is an increase in the number of small classes.
 That’s a trade-off I’m happy to make if it means better modularity, and fewer surprises.

+Drink lemonade!